-Included in this category are all budgeted transfers to other town funds from the General Fund.
-This includes \$3,435,335 to the Capital Trust Fund and \$718,418 for the Golf Course Enterprise Fund and HYCC Enterprise Fund.
-The town has committed \$7,588,646 of tax support to its annual capital program.
+Included in this category are all budgeted transfers to other Town funds from the General Fund.
+This includes \$4.5 million to the Capital Trust Fund and \$1.1 million for the Golf Course Enterprise Fund and HYCC Enterprise Fund.
+The Town has committed \$9,636,985 of tax support to its annual capital program.
 This amount is transferred to the Capital Trust Fund.
-In return, the Capital Trust Fund (CTF) will transfer \$4,153,411 back to the General Fund for the payment on bonds issued to fund capital improvements which are included in the General Fund budget.
-This results in a net transfer to the CTF of \$3,435,235.
+In return, the Capital Trust Fund (CTF) will transfer \$5,132,981 back to the General Fund for the payment on bonds issued to fund capital improvements, which are included in the General Fund budget.
+This results in a net transfer to the CTF of \$4,504,004.

-The Golf Course Enterprise Fund is assessed \$375,598 of indirect costs for support received from general fund operations, as well as other fixed costs budgeted in the general fund that are attributable to the enterprise fund operation.
-The enterprise fund has budgeted \$250,000 for reimbursing the general fund resulting in a general fund subsidy of \$125,598.
-The HYCC Enterprise Fund is assessed \$282,672 of indirect costs for support received from general fund operations, as well as other fixed costs budgeted in the general subsidies of \$125,598.
-The HYCC Enterprise Fund is assessed \$282,672 of indirect costs for support received from general fund operations, as well as other fixed costs budgeted in the general fund operations.
+The Golf Course Enterprise Fund is assessed \$454,820 of indirect costs for support received from General Fund operations, as well as other fixed costs budgeted in the General Fund that are attributable to the Enterprise Fund operation.
+The Enterprise Fund has budgeted \$279,603 for reimbursing the General Fund resulting in a General Fund subsidy of \$175,217.
+The HYCC Enterprise Fund is assessed \$334,091 of indirect costs for support received from General Fund operations, as well as other fixed costs budgeted in the General Fund that are attributable to the Enterprise Fund operation.
+In addition, the HYCC's estimated revenue for FY18 is \$637,172 less than the direct operating expenses budgeted in the Enterprise Fund.
+No reimbursement to the General Fund is budgeted in the Enterprise Fund for this support resulting in a subsidy of \$971,263.
+The total Enterprise Fund subsidy budgeted in this category is \$1,146,480.